A serious infection of the gums

 When your teeth are clean the preventive assistant informs you about the best methods to get optimal oral health.
-The oral health instructions shows you how to reduce the number of bacteria in your mouth.
-A brush & floss instruction is shown by the preventive assistant to prevent the periodontitis to spread.
+The oral health instructions show you how to reduce the number of bacteria in your mouth.
+A brush & floss instruction is shown by the preventive assistant to prevent the periodontitis from spreading.

-In order to treat the periodontitis a follow up appointments is necessary.
+In order to treat periodontitis a follow up appointment is necessary.
 The appointments will focus on the development of periodontitis.
 Are the pockets growing or shrinking?
-It's possible additional deep dental cleaning is necessary.
+It’s possible additional deep dental cleaning is necessary.

 Make an appointment online